 Previous competitors who have successfully completed the Kayak Stage on race day in the last 5 years need only state on the entry form the year(s) they have competed in the Coast to Coast rather than send in another kayaking certificate.
 Competitors who have not competed in the Coast to Coast for five years must either do a refresher Grade 2 course or provide evidence that their skills are up to the required standard.
 We do however highly recommend people re-certify every 5 years regardless, especially if not regularly involved in grade 2 or greater kayaking.

 In the Tandem Section, the steering is at the front of the supplied boats and the person steering the kayak MUST have a full Grade 2 Kayak certificate.
 The second non steering paddler must have a MINIMUM of a river safety certificate which is the completion of the safety section of the Grade 2 Kayak certificate available on the website.
-They must have also completed a river trip in a double kayak and attest to this.
+We also highly recommend they complete a river trip in a double kayak.
 If the steering kayaker is injured in the Mountain run and cannot steer the kayak, the team member will not be allowed to swap positions and steer the kayak unless they also have a full Grade 2 Kayak Certificate.
+Tandems feature strongly in our swimmer stats, they handle somewhat differently to a single kayak, we strongly recommend you gain experience on Grade 2 water in a double kayak before race day.

 Coast to Coast Grade 2 Kayaking Skills Certificates will only be accepted from: